JosephPVera/Guide-for-DFT-calculations/Quantum-ESPRESSO/phonons/phon_QE/readme.md

 ![Alt text](https://github.com/JosephPVera/Guide-for-DFT-calculations/blob/main/Quantum-ESPRESSO/phonons/Figures/phon_qe_workflow.png)

 ## 1. Relaxation
 The aim of the relaxation calculation is to find the most stable arrangement of atoms by minimizing total energy, reducing internal forces to zero, and optimizing cell geometry.
+The way how perform the calculation is the same how the step **1.3.
+Relaxation** in the [primitive folder](https://github.com/JosephPVera/Guide-for-DFT-calculations/tree/main/Quantum-ESPRESSO/Primitive).

 ## 2. Self-Consistent Field (SCF) calculation
 The aim of this calculation is to get the converged charge density and wavefunctions of the unperturbed system.